-In our evaluation of the probable incremental economic impacts that may result from the proposed designation of critical habitat for the sand dune phacelia, first we identified, in the IEM dated April 14, 2021, probable incremental economic impacts associated with the following categories of activities: (1) Federal lands management (U.S. Bureau of Land Management) for recreational use, western snowy plover management, dune breaching, salt spray meadow restoration, and management plan updates; (2) bridge work; (3) breaching of water bodies for flood control purposes; and (4) road development and maintenance.
+In our evaluation of the probable incremental economic impacts that may result from the designation of critical habitat for the sand dune phacelia, first we identified, in the IEM dated April 14, 2021, probable incremental economic impacts associated with the following categories of activities: (1) Federal (Bureau of Land Management) lands management for recreational use, western snowy plover management, dune breaching, salt spray meadow restoration, and management plan updates; (2) bridge work; (3) breaching associated with water bodies for flood control purposes; and (4) road development and maintenance.
 We considered each industry or category individually.
 Additionally, we considered whether their activities have any Federal involvement.
 Critical habitat designation generally will not affect activities that do not have any Federal involvement; under the Act, designation of critical habitat only affects activities conducted, funded, permitted, or authorized by Federal agencies.
-If we list the species, in areas where the sand dune phacelia is present, Federal agencies would be required to consult with the Service under section 7 of the Act on activities they fund, permit, or implement that may affect the species.
-If, when we list the species, we also finalize this proposed critical habitat designation, our consultation would include an evaluation of measures to avoid the destruction or adverse modification of critical habitat.
+In areas where the sand dune phacelia is present, Federal agencies will be required to consult with the Service under section 7 of the Act on activities they fund, permit, or implement that may affect the species.
+Our consultation would include an evaluation of measures to avoid the destruction or adverse modification of critical habitat.

-In our IEM, we attempted to clarify the distinction between the effects that would result from the species being listed and those attributable to the critical habitat designation (i.e., difference between the jeopardy and adverse modification standards) for sand dune phacelia's critical habitat.
-Because the designation of critical habitat for sand dune phacelia was proposed concurrently with the listing, it has been our experience that it is more difficult to discern which conservation efforts are attributable to the species being listed and those which will result solely from the designation of critical habitat.
-However, the following specific circumstances in this case help to inform our evaluation: (1) The essential physical or biological features identified for critical habitat are the same features essential for the life requisites of the species, and (2) any actions that would result in sufficient harm or harassment to constitute jeopardy to sand dune phacelia would also likely adversely affect the essential physical or biological features of critical habitat.
+In our IEM, we attempted to clarify the distinction between the effects that would result from the species being listed and those attributable to the critical habitat designation (i.e., difference between the jeopardy and adverse modification standards) for the sand dune phacelia's critical habitat.
+Because the designation of critical habitat for the sand dune phacelia was proposed concurrently with the listing, it has been our experience that it is more difficult to discern which conservation efforts are attributable to the species being listed and those which will result solely from the designation of critical habitat.
+However, the following specific circumstances in this case help to inform our evaluation: (1) The essential physical or biological features identified for critical habitat are the same features essential for the life requisites of the species, and (2) any actions that would likely adversely affect the essential physical or biological features of critical habitat are also likely to adversely affect the species itself.
 The IEM outlines our rationale concerning this limited distinction between baseline conservation efforts and incremental impacts of the designation of critical habitat for this species.
-This evaluation of the incremental effects has been used as the basis to evaluate the probable incremental economic impacts of this proposed designation of critical habitat.
+This evaluation of the incremental effects has been used as the basis to evaluate the probable incremental economic impacts of this designation of critical habitat.

-We are proposing to designate approximately 252 ac (102 ha) of critical habitat for sand dune phacelia across Coos and Curry Counties in Oregon and Del Norte County in California.
-The designation is divided into 13 units, and all units are occupied by sand dune phacelia.
-We are not proposing to designate any units of unoccupied habitat.
-Approximately 51 percent of the proposed designation is located on State-owned lands, 46 percent is on privately owned lands, 3 percent is on Federal lands, and less than 1 percent is on county-owned lands.
-Any actions that may affect the species or its habitat would also affect critical habitat, and it is unlikely that any additional conservation efforts would be recommended to address the adverse modification standard over and above those recommended as necessary to avoid jeopardizing the continued existence of sand dune phacelia.
-Therefore, only administrative costs are expected with the proposed critical habitat designation.
+We are designating approximately 180.8 ac (73.2 ha) of critical habitat for the sand dune phacelia in Coos and Curry Counties, Oregon, and in Del Norte County, California.
+The designation is divided into 13 units, and all units are occupied by the sand dune phacelia.
+We are not designating any units of unoccupied habitat.
+Approximately 57 percent of the critical habitat designation is located on State lands, 38 percent is on privately owned lands, 4 percent is on Federal lands, and 1 percent is on County lands.
+Any actions that may affect critical habitat would likely also affect the species or its habitat, and therefore it is unlikely that any additional conservation efforts would be recommended to address the adverse modification standard over and above those recommended as necessary to avoid jeopardizing the continued existence of sand dune phacelia.
+Therefore, only administrative costs are expected with the critical habitat designation.
 While this additional analysis will require time and resources by both the Federal action agency and the Service, it is believed that, in most circumstances, these costs would predominantly be administrative in nature and would not be significant.